What is HIV?

 For HIV positive guys there are some extra things to be aware of about STIs.

 Having your bloods done lets you know what the viral load was in your blood at the time of testing.
 This is something that can change and alter with wavering health.
-The blood test also does not measure the levels of viral load in your bodily fluids such as cum, pre-cum and anal mucus.
+The blood test also does not measure the levels of viral load in your bodily fluids such as semen, pre-ejaculate and anal mucus.

 The presence of an STI can make the transmission of HIV more likely.